server-os/server-image/tools/javascriptlint/README.md

 This branch of JSL has been tested on:

-- SmartOS (illumos-based), both 32-bit and 64-bit.
+- ServerOS (illumos-based), both 32-bit and 64-bit.
 - Mac OS X Snow Leopard, Lion, and Mountain Lion.
 - Debian Squeeze (6.0.5).